ACoAs UNDER – Trusting & the Brain (Part 3)

 🟩 The BRAIN & Trusting

-1.recent study (2015) with 82 participants showed differences in brain structure according to how trusting people are of others.
+1.2015 study with 82 participants showed differences in brain structure based to how trusting someone is of others.

-The most important finding was that the ventral medial prefrontal cortex was larger in people who tended to be more trusting of others, the region that serves to evaluate social rewards.
+Most important finding : the ventral medial prefrontal cortex was larger in those who tended to be more trusting, the area that evaluates social rewards.

-Another finding was that the volume of the amygdala was greater in 2 groups – those who were most trusting & those who were least trusting of others.
-This brain structure helps code & remember things that are emotionally important to us.
+ALSO : the volume of the amygdala was greater in 2 groups – those who were most trusting & those who were least trusting of others.
+This brain structure helps encode & remember things that are emotionally important to us.

-2. Many decisions we make hinge on how much we trust others, built on past dealings with a person OR their reputation.
+2. Many of our decisions hinge on how much we trust others, built on past dealings with a person OR their reputation.

 Any activated part of the brain uses more oxygen, so the more oxygenated blood that flows into an area, the stronger the signal.

-The images showed the brain area called the caudate (deals with decisions & responds to reputation) “lit up” most strongly in the ‘trusters’ when dealing with unfair or indifferent partners, but not with the fair ones.
+RESULT : the area called the caudate (deals with decisions & responds to reputation) “lit up” most strongly in the ‘trusters’ when dealing with unfair or indifferent partners, but not with the fair ones.

 NEXT: Patterns of Mistrust – #1